manishupadhyaya/training/README.md

 ## How to Run

-- Open the client folder and type npm start in terminal and thee app will run locally in localhost:3000
+- Open the client folder and type npm start in terminal and the app will run locally in localhost:3000

 # Server